exercism/docs/mentoring/mindset.md

 The spirit of the mentor could be based on either pride or humility.
 A mentor may feel they are _entitled_ to mentor because they are smart and/or have a certain amount of experience.
 They may feel they should mentor because they know better than others.
-A mentor whose spirit is based on pride may may still approach the mentee with patience and polite guidance, even though it may be more out of magnanimity than empathy.
+A mentor whose spirit is based on pride may still approach the mentee with patience and polite guidance, even though it may be more out of magnanimity than empathy.

 Or a mentor may have the spirit of humility.